prof-pccarvalho/qachallenge/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 >>>>>>>>>>>
-open the gear settings tab of the Github page in a new tab click on Secrets in this new tab and then on Actions click on New repository secret put the same name as the wait-on of the workflow-cypress.yml file = BASE_URL
+open the engine settings tab of the Github page in a new tab click on Secrets in this new tab and then on Actions click on New repository secret put the same name as the wait-on of the workflow-cypress.yml file = BASE_URL